nimiq/ledger-api/README.md

 For an example setup with [webpack](https://webpack.js.org/) checkout out the [vue.config.js of the Nimiq Hub](https://github.com/nimiq/hub/blob/master/vue.config.js).

+## Bonus: reducing imports of bitcoinjs-lib in @ledgerhq/hw-app-btc

+@ledgerhq/hw-app-btc unnecessarily imports the entire bitcoinjs-lib, while only its crypto library is used.
+To reduce the scope of the imports, you can patch @ledgerhq/hw-app-btc in a similar fashion to the patch included in `patches`.

 ## Development and building the library

 To run the demo page use: